NFL Players Who Were College Stars in Sports Other Than Football

-NFL players who were college stars in sports other than football originally appeared on NBC Sports Chicago
+NFL players who were college stars in sports other than football originally appeared on NBC Sports Washington

 Have you ever wondered what athletes like LeBron James and Russell Westbrook would be capable of if they strapped on padding and made their way to the gridiron?